developmentseed/titiler-cmr-compatibility/LITHOPS_WORKFLOW.md

 # Lithops Distributed Processing Workflow

 This document describes how to use the Lithops-based distributed processing workflow for processing CMR collections.
-This approach is more fault-tolerant than the multiprocessing approach and allows for easy resumption of failed jobs.

 ## Overview

-The Lithops workflow consists of three simple phases:
+The Lithops workflow consists of three phases:

 1. **Setup**: Fetch all collection IDs from CMR and store them in `unprocessed/` directory
 2. **Process**: Process all collections in `unprocessed/`, move them to `processed/` when done.
 Run repeatedly until all are processed.